castorini/anserini/docs/elastirini.md

 ## Indexing

-Once your have a local instance of Elasticsearch up and running, we can index using Elasticsearch through Elastirini.
+Once we have a local instance of Elasticsearch up and running, we can index using Elasticsearch through Elastirini.

-First, we create the index in Elasticsearch.
+First, we need to create the index in Elasticsearch.

 `curl --user elastic:changeme -XPUT "localhost:9200/yourindexname"`